chrisme86/mplex-demo-app/Readme.md

 - This was a shared module that acted as interface between the client and the emulator.
 - It was initially designed to handle both synchronous commands and asynchronous events via one WebSocket connection.
-- this was replaced by the `rest-api` and `websocket` modules as they separate the two communation ways, and they make use of Spring Boot features like Spring REST client and STOMP:
+- this was replaced by the `rest-api` and `websocket` modules which separate the two communation ways.
+They make use of a microservice approach and they use Spring Boot features like STOMP.

 **rest-api**